 My musical performances have been featured on Fox 5 News in New York City, 99.5 FM WBAI Pacifica Radio in New York City, NY1 and in The New York Times.

-I have performed at an assortment of venues including Cafe Wha?, The Continental, Russian Samovar, Superfine, Stage 48, The Century Club, Tootsie's Orchid Lounge, Layla's Bluegrass Inn, B.D.
-Riley's, Maggie Mae's, Sidewalk Cafe, O'Lunney's Times Square Pub, Southpaw, Lenox Hill Neighborhood House, Le Poisson Rouge, New York Irish Center, The Irish Repertory Theatre, MoMA PS1, The Presbyterian Church of Saint Albans, Guild Hall, Carolines On Broadway, Smalls Jazz Club, NYU, The Morgan Library, The Parrish Art Museum, The Hyde Collection, The Cooper Union, Baruch College, Rutgers University, Columbia University, Yale University, New York University, SNL and Madison Square Garden.
+I have performed at an assortment of venues including The New York Botanical Garden, Cafe Wha?, The Continental, Russian Samovar, Superfine, Stage 48, The Century Club, Tootsie's Orchid Lounge, Layla's Bluegrass Inn, B.D.
+Riley's, Maggie Mae's, Sidewalk Cafe, O'Lunney's Times Square Pub, Southpaw, Lenox Hill Neighborhood House, Le Poisson Rouge, New York Irish Center, The Irish Repertory Theatre, MoMA PS1, The Presbyterian Church of Saint Albans, Guild Hall, Carolines On Broadway, Smalls Jazz Club, NYU, The Morgan Library, The Parrish Art Museum, The Hyde Collection, The Cooper Union, Baruch College, Rutgers University, Columbia University, Yale University, New York University, Saturday Night Live, The Rainbow Room and Madison Square Garden.

 Other performance clients include Amano Music, Smuggler, CBS Television, NBC Television, ABC Television, Lionsgate Television, Showtime, Columbia Pictures, Paramount Overseas Productions and 20th Century Fox.